copier-org/copier/docs/inheritance_and_composition.md

 # Template Inheritance and Composition

-## What is Inheritace, what is Composition?
+## What is Inheritance, what is Composition?

 Template Inheritance is a way to create a new template based on an existing one.
 It allows you to reuse code and structure from the parent template while adding or